 Articulate learning outcomes

-As we act in thoughtful collaboration with other faculty in creating outcomes that help students act in obedience to eternal laws, their knowledge becomes intelligence and wisdom, they come closer to the Spirit, and the Holy Ghost will enliven their biological brain and spiritual mind.
-James E. Faust taught what our ultimate outcome for learning is, "I would rather have every person enjoy the Spirit of the Holy Ghost than any other association, for they will be led by that Spirit to light and truth and pure intelligence ("The Gift of the Holy Ghost--A Sure Compass,"Ensign, Apr.
+As we act in thoughtful collaboration with other faculty in creating outcomes that help students act in obedience to eternal laws, their knowledge becomes intelligence and wisdom, they come closer to the Spirit, and the Holy Ghost will enliven their biological brain and spiritual mind and heart.
+James E. Faust taught how to prioritize our associations in learning and teaching, "I would rather have every person enjoy the Spirit of the Holy Ghost than any other association, for they will be led by that Spirit to light and truth and pure intelligence ("The Gift of the Holy Ghost--A Sure Compass,"Ensign, Apr.
 1996, p.
 6)."

 Program and course-level outcomes are statements of intended learning for programs and courses.
 As Ken Bain taught the faculty in April 2011, these statements are promises or opportunities that the course or program offers to students.
 "What kind of questions [will the course or program] help students answer?
 What kind of intellectual, physical, emotional, or social abilities [will a course or program] help them develop?"